ClearComplaint

 A concise, well-supported complaint significantly increases the probability of prompt correction and fair resolution in regulated energy disputes.

-British Gas complaints FAQ
+British Gas complaint FAQs

 How long should I give British Gas to respond?